 Test Your Setup

 To test your Juniper two-factor authentication setup, go to the URL that you defined for your sign-in policy.
-After you complete the primary authentication, Duo enrollment/login should appear.
+After you complete primary authentication, the Duo enrollment/login prompt appears.

 - SSL VPN connection initiated

 - Primary authentication

 - Juniper MAG/SA connection established to Duo Security over TCP port 636

 - Juniper MAG/SA receives authentication response